-The South West Coast Path Association teamed up with these two local Plymouth organisations, who support refugees from countries such as Iran, Afghanistan, Syria and Sierra Leone, and as part of their 2019 summer walking programme, we were able to introduce them to the amazing National trail on their doorstep – the South West Coast Path.
-We led a number of walks - taking the groups on public transport from Plymouth, out to the Coast Path in south Devon.
-We were accompanied by Fotonow who supported and trained the participants in taking photographs of their experiences.
+The South West Coast Path Association has teamed up with these two local Plymouth organisations, who support refugees from countries such as Iran, Afghanistan, Syria and Sierra Leone, and as part of their walking programme we have been able to introduce their groups to the amazing National trail on their doorstep – the South West Coast Path.
+We have led a number of walks during 2019 and 2020 - taking the groups on public transport from Plymouth, out to the Coast Path in south Devon.
+We are accompanied by Fotonow who support and train the participants in taking photographs of their experiences.

 How it helped

-Walking on the Coast Path sparked lots of interesting discussions around rural life in Britain on topics such as: what types of crops we grow, the animals that live here, where you can and can’t walk, footpath signage, and generally what life is like for people here.
-The groups learnt how to access the countryside from the city in which they now live, and were keen to revisit the Path with their children.
+Walking on the Coast Path sparks lots of interesting discussions around rural life in Britain on topics such as: what types of crops we grow, the animals that live here, where you can and can’t walk, footpath signage, and generally what life is like for people here.
+The groups learn how to access the countryside from the city in which they now live, and are often keen to revisit the Path with their children.

-The walks enabled participants to walk and talk and get away from their normal routines.
-We had some great feedback.
-Here are a few examples of the things people said afterwards:
+The walks enable participants to walk and talk and get away from their normal routines.
+We get some great feedback.
+Here are a few examples of the things people have said afterwards:

 - “I think is a good activity for myself because it’s good to meet people and visit a new place in Plymouth”